mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 \end{figure}
 ```

 The labels.csv file contains architecture metadata including endianness, wordsize and instruction width for each binary.
 The report files provide detailed statistics on code section sizes across libraries, with report.csv offering machine-readable format and report.txt providing human-readable summaries.
-A copy of the labels.csv file is included in \autoref{table:buildcross-dataset-labels}.
+The data from the labels.csv file is presented in \autoref{table:buildcross-dataset-labels}.

-Table: Labels for BuildCross dataset, in addition to code section sizes extracted for each architecture \label{table:buildcross-dataset-labels}
+Table: Labels for the \acp{ISA} in the BuildCross dataset, with documented feature values for endianness, wordsize, instructionswidth_type and instructionswidth.
+Also includes code section sizes extracted for each architecture \label{table:buildcross-dataset-labels}

 | architecture | endianness | wordsize | instructionwidth_type | instructionwidth | total size (kb) |
 | ------------ | ---------- | -------- | --------------------- | ---------------- | --------------- |